 Whether they found you, or you found them, it’s official – you are a new pet parent!
 So what now?
 Knowing a few tricks and tips along the way will help you and your kitten happily adjust to the new environment.
 Kittens are small, but trust us, this will go a lot easier with a cat carrier on hand.
 You’ll also want to have collar and ID tag waiting — breakaway collars are the safest options for cats.
 If you want to leash train your kitten (yes, we said leash, cats like walks too), it’s best to start them young with a kitty harness as well.

 HEAD TO THE VET

-Try one of our in-store Fourwell clinics.
+Try one of our in-store VIP Vet clinics for a check-up.
 After they shake paws and get to know each other a bit, the vet will make sure your kitten is microchipped and up to date on all of their routine vaccinations.
 Then, they’ll check for health issues like respiratory illnesses and ear mites.
-Before you leave, be sure to ask when your little one will be ready for their spaying or neutering procedure.

 TRANSITION THEIR FOOD